userapp-io/userapp-angular/README.md

 * **ua-login**

   Add this to a form tag to attach it to the `user.login()` function.
-Use `ua-error` to specify an error object.
+Use `ua-error` to specify an error element.

 		<form ua-login ua-error="error-msg">
 			<input name="login" placeholder="Username"><br>